FDA advisers endorse Merck's COVID antiviral drug in narrow vote

 Merck is not the only company pursuing the FDA's sign-off on an antiviral for COVID-19.
 The Biden administration inked a deal earlier this month for Pfizer's Paxlovid pills too, which early results showed a 90% reduction in risk and uses a different mechanism than Merck's pill to try and simply to block the replication of the virus.

+"I think that, if an alternative agent comes along with better efficacy and fewer safety concerns, that this EUA should be immediately reconsidered," said Dr. Richard Murphy, a Veterans Affairs physician on the committee.

-The FDA is unlikely to convene a meeting of its advisers to consider the drug, Pfizer's top scientists have speculated, given the lower risks posed by Paxlovid.
-The FDA declined to comment on whether it would convene a meeting before authorizing Pfizer's pills.
+The FDA is unlikely to convene a meeting of its advisers to consider Pfizer's drug, the company's top scientists have speculated, given the lower risks posed by Paxlovid.
+The FDA declined to comment on whether it planned to convene a meeting before authorizing Pfizer's pills.

 "We don't think that there is at all the same type of risk for these drugs and, as anticipated, the tolerability profile was very good," Pfizer's Dr. Mikael Dolsten said at a recent conference with investors hosted by Wolfe Research.